Grum999/BuliCommander/README.md

 ### What’s next?
-Not able to define precisely in which order functionnalities will be implemented, neither when, but here a list of what is currently expected for final 1.0.0 version:
+Not able to define precisely in which order functionalities will be implemented, neither when, but here a list of what is currently expected for final 1.0.0 version:
 - File(s) rename
 - Shortcut to launch *Buli Commander*
 - Possibility (as an option) to replace current Open dialog box with *Buli Commander*